mororo250/Gsoc-sun-sky/gsoc_final_report.md

 Currently, this method of positioning the sun is available in all the plug-ins: Blender, 3dMax, and Maya, but it’s not possible to use it inside Appleseed Studio.

 ![](final_report_assets/ezgif.com-gif-maker.gif)
+*Old version on the left and newer version on the right*

 ### Other features and some critical bugs: